rusticlion/Manastorm/manastorm_codebase_dump.md

 -- Draw function for conjure effects function VFX.drawConjure(effect)
-    local particleImage = VFX.assets.sparkle
+    local particleImage = getAssetInternal("sparkle")
-    local glowImage = VFX.assets.fireGlow  -- We'll use this for all conjure types
+    local glowImage = getAssetInternal("fireGlow")  -- We'll use this for all conjure types

     -- Draw source glow if active
     if effect.sourceGlow and effect.sourceGlow > 0 then